spicycoder/Despirate/README.md

 # Despirate

-Deploy Aspirate application to Kubernetes
+Deploy Aspirate application to Kubernetes using Aspirate